Tag: Easter

 Daniel 7:13-14, Luke 24:44-53, Ephesians 4:1-16

 The Book of Daniel contains many writings.
 Often the prophet themselves may not know what exactly the words mean.
-Christians, by-and-large, don’t much on these verses in Daniel have to do with Jesus.
+Christians, by-and-large, don’t disagree much on these verses in Daniel have to do with .
 It seems pretty obvious, but we can often deceive ourselves when it comes to (think the Book of Revelation).
 However, with our understanding (and belief) about Jesus, this passage in Daniel seems to us only applicable to Jesus.
 Just think about that.
-Daniel was given a vision of the that in no way matched his understanding of God, yet here it was.
+Daniel was given a of the future that in no way matched his understanding of God, yet here it was.

 Jesus commands them to stay in Jerusalem until they are “empowered.”
 Yes, we know what that means, but did they?
 Jesus then blesses them and ascends to Heaven.
-And off they go to the ?
+And off they go to the Temple?
 How many people would go to someplace different, rather than stay at their “great” experience?
 They had someplace to go, for they had something to declare.

 The experience, the declaration, the way of life.
-Through the grace of Christ, it is to that we are called to live.
+Through the of Christ, it is to that we are called to live.

 1) Do you ever what people in the Bible thought about the events that they were living?
 Do you give them more credit (or less) than they are due?